Barnett-class lifeboat

 The Barnett-class lifeboat consists of three types of non self-righting displacement hull lifeboats operated by the Royal National Lifeboat Institution (RNLI) from its stations around the coasts of the United Kingdom and Ireland between 1923 and 1987.

-60 ft Barnett
+60-foot Barnett

 History

 The 60 ft Barnett was the first twin-engined, twin-screw RNLI lifeboat, and when introduced in 1923, the largest.
 Designed by RNLI naval architect James Rennie Barnett, the boats pioneered many features which were to become standard on future lifeboats.
 They were, however too large to be slipway launched and had to be moored afloat at a time when the RNLI preferred to keep lifeboats in boathouses and consequently, only four were built.